 Although there are ways to save money when using public transport (more on that in a minute), it can also be pretty expensive if you are hopping on and off tubes and buses constantly throughout the day.
 Don’t fall into the trap of assuming you need to catch the tube to get anywhere in the city; the tube map is not to scale and many tube stations are actually located within a very short distance of one another.

-For example, if you are staying in one of the hotels near Hogarth Street then there are two tube stations within walking distance and this applies all across the city.
 On top of that is the fact that a number of attractions and landmarks are actually within walking distance of one another.
 Truly, one of the best ways to really see London is to explore on foot so don’t be afraid to skip the bus and walk instead.

 There are also a number of apps which you can download to help you with navigating around the city on foot and you may find these useful if it is your first time in London.
 Many can be used offline as well so you don’t need to worry about excessive data charges if you are an international visitor either.